Falls can result in serious consequences including disability and death. Find out more about how to lower your risk.

 Physical activities and keeping active can make you stronger and lower your chances of falling.

-Aim to do 150 – 300 minutes of moderate-intensity aerobic physical activity weekly.
+Aim to do at least 150 – 300 minutes of moderate-intensity aerobic physical activity weekly.
 Simple measure of exercise intensity: During moderate-intensity physical activity, you should be able to talk but not sing.

 In addition, do a mix of physical activity, especially strength, balance and flexibility exercises at least 3 days a week.